Software is Eating the Edge

 Magma brings in lots of other common ideas from cloud native applications, notably the principle that any component can be expected to fail and the system must handle that gracefully.
 Thus, it uses small fault domains (another contrast to typical telco systems) and ensures that individual modules can restart and be upgraded independently of each other.

-There is much more to be said about Magma, and we will have more blogs on the topic coming up, as well as the aforementioned course coming soon on EdX.
+There is much more to be said about Magma.
+Join us for the aforementioned course on EdX and stay tuned for more blogs on the topic coming soon.
 The edge is clearly one of the most dynamic places in networking currently, and will only become more so as the number and diversity of connected devices grows dramatically in the coming years.
 It is exciting to see an approach to re-architecting the edge that brings some of the best practices from cloud computing and the Internet to the mobile access network.